zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 * **apiInfo.gatewayUrl**

-    The base path at the API Gateway where the API is available.
-Ensure that this is the same path as the _gatewayUrl_ value in the _routes_ sections.
+    specifies the base path at the API Gateway where the API is available.
+Ensure that this value is the same path as the _gatewayUrl_ value in the _routes_ sections.

 * **apiInfo.swaggerUrl**

-    (Optional) Specifies the HTTP or HTTPS address where the Swagger JSON document is available.
+    (Optional) specifies the HTTP or HTTPS address where the Swagger JSON document is available.

 * **apiInfo.documentationUrl**

-    (Optional) Link to external documentation, if needed.
+    (Optional) specifies the link to external documentation, if necessary.
 The link to the external documentation can be included along with the Swagger documentation.

-For example:
+    **Example:**
     ```
     apiInfo:
         - apiId: org.zowe.hellospring